-Since 1988, the Chapter has distributed more than $1 Million in the form of over 488 scholarships to New York based college students working towards a degree in Civil Engineering, Construction Technology and Construction Management at colleges or universities.
-The Chapter awards close to twenty $2,500 undergraduate and graduate scholarships each July.
+Since 1988, the Chapter has distributed more than $1 Million in the form of over 579 scholarships to New York based college students working towards a degree in Civil Engineering, Construction Technology and Construction Management at colleges or universities.
+The Chapter awards $2500-$5000 undergraduate and graduate scholarships each July.

-for a 2014 Application.
-All applications must be received by May 15, 2014.
+All applications must be received by May 14, 2018.
 The applications are fillable pdf’s.
 Please fill in the form, print them out, and mail them in.

-for a 2014 Diesel Application.
-All applications must be received by May 15, 2014.
+All applications must be received by May 15, 2017.
 The applications are fillable pdf’s.
 Please fill in the form, print them out, and mail them in.

 Applications are accepted each fall, and a committee rates each student based on career major, high school and first year college grades, work experience and personal references.
-When applying for a Paul B. Richards Scholarship you are also eligible for over 120 additional scholarships offered through the AGC Education and Research Foundation.
+When applying for a Paul B. Richards Scholarship you are also eligible for over 100 additional scholarships offered through the AGC Education and Research Foundation.
 Applications are available for download beginning in late summer.
 The Application Deadline is November 1 of each year and is payable the following Fall.
 Scholarships will be a maximum of $2,000 per student per year and will be renewable for up to four years of undergraduate study in civil engineering or construction management or technology.
 These applications are completed online and are available beginning in August each year and are due by November 1.

 The AGC of America Foundation’s primary purpose is to grant college students educational scholarships (over 100), recognize outstanding educators, sponsor an annual student essay competition, and support a wide array of industry-related educational programs.
 These applications are available in the late summer of each year and are due by November 1.